dev-xero/old.xero.engineer/src/content/logs/auth-basics-building-a-simple-password-auth-server-in-go/index.md

 ---
-title: "Auth basics: building a jwt/password user system in Go"
+title: "Auth basics: building a jwt/password auth system in Go"
 description: "Authentication, so many ways to implement, and this is just another."
 banner: "/banners/04.jpeg"
 date: "2024-03-18"